smclacke/CPP/README.md

 *Introduction to C plus plus*

-Each module includes a number of exercises introducing new elements each time
+Each module includes a number of exercises introducing new concepts each time

-Within each module directory is the module subject PDF with explanations of each exercise